 - 5.29 The information and comments the Council obtains through participation and consultation with the community and stakeholders will be used to inform the Council's decisions and shape any documents produced. - 5.30 Formally made comments need to be made either through the consultation portal (if the document is published on the portal), by email or by letter.
 Respondents are required to provide their name and contact details, preferably email.
 They will be added to a database which will be used to keep people informed of the next stages in the plan making process.
-Anonymous comments will not be accepted. - 5.31 All comments are registered on the consultation portal and are available to view at http://uttlesford-consult.limehouse.co.uk/portal Representor's name and organisation, if appropriate, are shown against the comment.
-Contact details remain confidential. - 5.32 Consultation Statement: The Council will produce a Consultation Statement which will summarise the main issues raised as a result of consultation on planning policy document consultations and how these have been addressed. - 5.33 It is the responsibility of the planning policy team to prepare planning policy documents, undertake consultation, consider the comments and recommend actions to the Member Working Group Planning Policy Working Group (PPWG) and Cabinet, and then implement the decisions of Members.
-The recommendations should clearly explain the reasoning for the recommendation taking into account the views of stakeholders and consultees. - 5.34 Cabinet is responsible for approving plans and related documents for consultation and submission.
+Anonymous comments will not be accepted.

+- 5.31 All comments are registered on the consultation portal and are available to view at http://uttlesford-consult.limehouse.co.uk/portal Representor's name and organisation, if appropriate, are shown against the comment.
+Contact details remain confidential. - 5.32 Consultation Statement: The Council will produce a Consultation Statement which will summarise the main issues raised as a result of consultation on planning policy document consultations and how these have been addressed. - 5.33 It is the responsibility of the planning policy team to prepare planning policy documents, undertake consultation, consider the comments and recommend actions to the Planning Policy Working Group (PPWG) Local Plan Leadership Group (LPLG) and Cabinet, and then implement the decisions of Members.
+The recommendations should will clearly explain the reasoning for the recommendation taking into account the views of stakeholders and consultees. - 5.34 Cabinet is responsible for approving plans and related documents for consultation and submission.
 Full Council is responsible for approving the submission and adoption of the Local Plan.
 Any future changes to the delegation of decisions will be set out in the Council procedures and standing orders. - 5.35 All documents produced will be available at the Council's principal office and on the Uttlesford website.
 Planning documents which are being consulted upon will also be sent to the Council's other offices, and local libraries.
+At times of Government restrictions due to Covid-19 resulting in either the fully or partial closure of principal office, community information centres and libraries, documents will be available on the website.